Gulfstream Aerospace

 Water Tank Controls

 Live monitoring of Tank A, Tank B, and Waste levels with fill and drain controls.
-Critical for galley service planning on long-haul sectors — crew can see exactly how much water remains and manage tank states without a trip to the physical service panel.
+Critical for galley service planning on long-haul sectors.

 GTS Advanced Settings